 However, when it comes to the variety of choice, Changelly comes on top – the company offers its users more than a hundred different altcoins to choose from when it comes to cryptocurrency trading.

 Well, this has been the “Changelly vs Shapeshift Comparison” tutorial.
-Hope it was useful for you, and that now you have a better understanding of these two crypto exchange platforms!
+I hope it was useful for you, and that now you have a better understanding of these two crypto exchange platforms!